How to fix Mac folder with a question mark

 To back up your data, you can store important files in cloud storages and you can back up your Mac on an external storage using the built-in app Time Machine.

-To use Time Machine, go to Apple menu > System Preferences > Time Machine.
+To use Time Machine, go to Apple menu > System Settings > General > Time Machine.

 Once in the app, select your external storage disk.

-You can also create comprehensive backups of your data with Get Backup Pro.
+I am not a fan of Time Machine.
+My favorite method for backups is Get Backup Pro.
 This app offers a variety of tools for your backups, including simple copy, cloning, incremental backups, versions.
-Back up your data and restore it on any Mac, not just your own.
+With Get Backup Pro, you can back up your data and restore it on any Mac, not just your own.

 Get Backup Pro allows you to handpick the files to back up, compress your backup, sync folders, and even schedule your backups.